 - prevent fraud; and

 - engage in debt recovery activities

 We may also use your personal information for a secondary purpose that is related to a purpose for which we collected it, where you would reasonably expect us to use your personal information for that secondary purpose.

 We disclose your personal information to others, including:

-- Third parties, including government agencies, where required or allowed by law and the courts; and
+- third parties, including government agencies, where required or allowed by law and the courts;

 We may also disclose your personal information for a secondary purpose that is related to a purpose for which we collected it, where you would reasonably expect us to disclose your personal information for that secondary purpose.

 Your personal information may be used and disclosed for marketing and promotional purposes.
 We may contact you by mail, email, SMS or fax to provide you with information about our products or services or other services and products we think may be of interest to you.
 If you have provided us with your preferred method of communication we will endeavour to use that method wherever practical to do so.
 If you wish to cease receiving marketing information from us, you may notify us using the contact details provided below or by using any opt-out facilities provided in the marketing communications.